joehillen/sysz/README.md

 Usage: sysz [OPTS...]
 [CMD] [-- ARGS...]

-Select multiple units and commands using TAB
+Select multiple units and commands using TAB.

-sudo is automatically invoked if necessary.
+sudo is invoked automatically, if necessary.

-If only one unit is chosen, available commands will be presented based on the state of the unit.
+If only one unit is chosen, available commands will be presented based on the state of the unit (e.g. start is only shows if active).

 OPTS:
   -u, --user               Only show --user units --sys, --system          Only show --system units
-  -s STATE, --state STATE  Only show units in STATE (Repeatable) -v, --verbose            Print the systemctl command -h, --help               Print this message
+  -s STATE, --state STATE  Only show units in STATE (repeatable) -v, --verbose            Print the systemctl command -h, --help               Print this message